-In order to continue to receive financial aid funding a student must:

-Be progressing at a rate that would allow completion of the certificate or associate degree which the student is pursuing within a time frame which, by federal regulation, is 150% of the published credit hour requirements of the program.
+In order to continue to receive financial aid funding students must be progressing at a rate that would allow completion of the certificate or associate degree being pursued within a time frame which, by federal regulation, is 150% of the published credit hour requirements of the program.
 For example, if an associate degree program requires 60 credits, it must be completed in a maximum of 150% of 60 credits, including both attempted and completed credits.
 Multiply the number of credits required in the program by 1.5 to determine the maximum number of credits.

-Maintain a minimum grade point average and successfully complete a percentage of all credit hours attempted based on the following charts.
+Students also must maintain a minimum grade point average and successfully complete a percentage of all credit hours attempted based on the following charts.

-Credit Hours Attempted Student Must Successfully Complete
+Credit Hours Attempted 1-15 Student Must Successfully Complete 50%

-1-15 50%

 16 and above 70%

-Cumulative / Grade Point
+Cumulative Grade Point

 Semester Hours Average

 1-15 1.70

 16 or more 2.00

 Each May, the Financial Aid Office reviews the progress of students.
 Those not making satisfactory academic progress are sent a letter stating they are no longer eligible for financial aid.
 Students denied financial aid because of failure to make satisfactory academic progress may appeal the denial in writing to the Financial Aid Office if there are mitigating circumstances.
-The appeal must describe in detail all circumstances which the student believes relevant to his or her inability to meet the satisfactory academic progress requirements.
+The appeal must describe in detail all circumstances which the student believes are relevant to his or her inability to meet the satisfactory academic progress requirements.
 Students must submit any supporting documents.
 Students who attain less than a 1.7 GPA at the end of their first enrollment period are placed on academic probation.
-Students who attain less than a .7 GPA for their first 15 hours will be dismissed. 为,我们也是是一个人,我们是一个人,我们是是一个人,我们是一个人,我们是一个人,我们是一个人,我们也是一个人,我们也是一个人,我们是一个人,我们是一个人,我们是 第一个人,我们是一个人,我们是是一个人,他们是一个人,我们是一个人,我们是一个人,我们是一个人,我们是一个人,我们是一个人,我们是一个人,我们是一个人,我们是一
+Students who attain less than a .7 GPA for their first 15 hours will be dismissed.